surifirstpin/biplus_documentation/DatabaseConnection.md

 **I.**  Get the connection details for database such as Host name, port, username and password etc from **Database Administrator**.

-**II.** Enable secure access to database :
+**II.** Enable secure access to database, such as :
-  -  Using an IP Address Whitelist, optionally adding SSL Encryption.
+  -  Using  IP Address Whitelist, optionally adding SSL Encryption.
-  - Using an SSH Tunnel, which provides a secured and encrypted connection with extra authentication
+  - Using SSH Tunnel, which provides a secured and encrypted connection with extra authentication

-**III.** Set up your database to work with BiPlus.
+**III.** Set up database to work with BiPlus.
 The instructions may vary from dialect to dialect.
-Typically it includes providing approval to BiPlus to access your database.
+Typically it includes providing approval to Bi+ to access your database.

  ## Create Connection